Fooxly/themeswitch/README.md

 # 🚀 Recently Added

+* Supporting the official vscode theme preferences
-* Switch between day and night themes
+* Switch between Light and Dark themes
-* Switch to your day theme
+* Switch to your Light theme
-* Switch to your night theme
+* Switch to your Dark theme
 * Option to set the statusbar item priority

 ## ❤&nbsp; Support us